Connect with others who understand.

 What Is Your Preferred Dosing Schedule for Taking a DMT?

-• On a daily or weekly basis
+• Daily or weekly

 • Once every few weeks